 Definition, Etiology, PathogenesisTop

 Hemorrhoids are vascular cushions in the anal canal, formed by the submucosa containing blood vessels, smooth muscle, and connective tissue.
 Three main vascular cushions are located in the left lateral, right anterior, and right posterior positions.
-Hemorrhoids are a normal part of anatomy but they can become symptomatic.
+Hemorrhoids are a part of normal anatomy with the potential to become symptomatic.

 Hemorrhoids are classified as internal or external hemorrhoids depending on their location relative to the dentate line (above or below the dentate line, respectively).
 Mixed hemorrhoids have both components.